Audio synthesis in python

 Figure 1

 Python’s audio analysis toolkit is impressive; see machine listening.
 However, its synthesis is mediocre.
 Which is not to say terrible.
 Although I might, later, say that, when I am alone.
-Nonetheless, in a pinch, one can synthesize audio with python offline and even, with a little struggle, produce real-time audio.
+Nonetheless, in a pinch, one can synthesize audio with Python offline and even, with a little struggle, produce real-time audio.

 1 DIY, bareback non-realtime audio

-Tedious, but do-able.
+Tedious, but doable.
 The best example I know is paulstretch, which creates phase vocoder using raw FFT, reasonably compactly.

 1.1 Resampling